-- Discrimination on the basis of pregnancy, childbirth, or related medical conditions constitutes unlawful sex discrimination under Title VII, which covers employers with 15 or more employees. - Women who are pregnant or affected by related conditions must be treated in the same manner as other applicants or employees with similar abilities or limitations.
+- Discrimination on the basis of pregnancy, childbirth, or related medical conditions constitutes unlawful sex discrimination under Title VII, which covers employers with 15 or more employees. - Women who are pregnant or affected by related conditions must be treated in the same manner as other applicants or employees with similar abilities or limitations. - Title VII's pregnancy-related protections include: - Hiring - An employer cannot refuse to hire a pregnant woman because of her pregnancy - Pregnancy and Maternity Leave - An employer may not single out pregnancy-related conditions for special procedures to determine an employee's ability to work.
+However, the employer may treat her like anyone else with a similar disability.
+The only thing the employer must not do is discriminate based on pregnancy!

-• Title VII's pregnancy-related protections include:
+Title VII's pregnancy-related protections include: